mawrkus/learn-redux/README.md

 store.dispatch({ type: 'LIKE' });
 ```

+## Best practices

-#### Multiple reducers
+### Multiple reducers

-As the app grows, it's good practice to split the root reducer into smaller reducers that operates independently on the different parts of the state tree and combine them.
+As the app grows, it's good practice to split the root reducer into smaller reducers that operates independently on the different parts of the state tree and to combine them.

 ```js
 const { createStore } = require('redux');